claireyywang/Fake_News_Challenge/milestone_4/extension.md

 ## Extension Description

 This extension is built on the original structure of multiperceptation neural network model.
-Instead of just using the TF of headlines, TF of body articles and the cosine of TF-IDF for the headline/article pair, we appended three more features to the feature set: overlapping words, filtered refuting words and word polarity.
-Overlapping words feature computes the fraction of word tokens used in both headline and body article among all tokens used in headline and article; filtered refuting word feature shows whether a refuting word (among a defined list of refuting words) showed up in the headline; word polarity calculates the number of refuting words in headline or body article.
+Instead of just using the TF of headlines, TF of body articles and the cosine of TF-IDF for the headline/article pair, we appended three more features to the feature set: overlapping fraction, fake indicating words and word polarities.
+Overlapping fraction computes the fraction of word tokens used in both headline and body article among all tokens used in headline and article; fake indicating words filters defined indicating words from showed up in the headline; word polarities calculate the number of indicating words in headline or body article.
 Each of them represents a property of texts appeared in headline and article pairs.
 The implementation of extension can be found in `extensions.py`.

 ## Performance